 SCADA (Supervisory Control and Data Acquisition) is a type of computer system that gathers and displays information pertaining to a system of machines in real time.
 It consists of an HMI, PLCs, and equipment.

 Resistive touch screens technology is constructed from two layers of glass separated by gaps.
 When pressure is applied to the screen, the layers touch each other which triggers voltage to pass through.
 That makes a resistive touch screen responsive to gloves, pens, stylus, or any object pressed against it.
-The biggest downside is that it's usually only able to recognize a single point of touch.
-Worthy to note that resistive touch screens are pressure-based and will sense objects such as pens and styluses, while PCAP will only detect conductive objects.
+The biggest downside is that it's usually only able to recognize a single point of touch, and if the external film ever gets damaged, the touchscreen would need to be replaced.
+Worthy to note that resistive touch screens are pressure-based and will sense any objects that come in contact to the touch screen, while PCAP will only detect conductive objects.

-If you're looking for an industrial HMI panel you definitely need to consider durability.
+If you're looking for an industrial HMI panel, you definitely need to consider durability.
 HMI Computers are used on factory floors and more often than not in harsh environments.
-There are minimum requirements you should look for when considering an industrial HMI panel.
+There are minimum requirements you should look for when considering one.

 Fanless cooling also helps keep dust out since there is no fan to suck in dust from the air.
 It also adds durability by eliminating moving parts and weak links in the panel.